Therapeutic Areas of Interest

 Novel oligonucleotide-based technology that can control mRNA level or change mRNA sequence by recruiting an endogenous molecule(s)

-Out of scope: technology related to RNase H, Ago2 and ADAR
+Out of scope: technology related to RNase H, Ago2, ADAR and DNAzyme/Ribozyme

 Targeted Protein Degradation